Documentation

 To force a restart, add the force argument to the query, as in generateSitemap(force: true).
 This will cancel the previous process.

-Once you’ve promoted your workspace, no further actions are needed on your part: you’re ready to check the store sitemap by accessing https://{account}.myvtex.com/sitemap.xml on your browser.
+Once you've promoted your workspace, no further action is needed on your part: You're ready to check the store sitemap by accessing https://{account}.myvtex.com/sitemap.xml in your browser.

 Advanced configuration